sercanozverenli/technical-portfolio/en/projects/guides/python/intermediate/oop-structures.md

-# Object-Oriented Programming (OOP) and Basic Data Structures in Python
+# Object-Oriented Programming (OOP) and Basic Data Structures

 In this section, we will examine the Object-Oriented Programming (OOP) principles we use to embody abstract concepts in the software world and data structures, which are the cornerstones of computer science.